 • In case of an emergency you should call the EU emergency number 112 or go to a hospital’s emergency care.
 If you opt for the latter option, calling your general practitioner (GP) in advance is advisable.

-How Does Healthcare Work in the Netherlands?
+How does healthcare work in the Netherlands?

 The government in the Netherlands is responsible for the quality and accessibility of healthcare; however, they do not manage it.
 They decide what has to be included in basic insurance packages, but they cannot set the price for premiums.
+Why is the Netherlands’s healthcare so expensive?
+At the moment, the premiums are on the rise becauseof growing healthcare costs, staff shortages, and increasing salaries of medical professionals.
+Additionally, the population is aging which requires more care, and new required medicines keep being added to standard policies.

 The Netherlands Healthcare Costs